-Crowds enjoy local fare at a festival held in Fall 2011.
-DAKOTA NATURE PARK:
+Crowds enjoy local fare at a festival held in Fall 2011 DAKOTA NATURE PARK:

 TRASH TO TREASURE Visitors to the park can witness sustainable landscape solutions that include not only preservation but also the reclamation of a prairie wetland ecosystem and all the rich wildlife that will call the park home.

-Architecture, Travel Studies in Italy, Residential Landscape Design, Computer Applications in Landscape Architecture, Planning of Public Grounds, Turfgrass Sciences, Golf Course Building a recreational field, traditional park, or golf course on a capped landfill isn't necessarily a new or unique concept, but recreating a diverse wetland ecosystem with rich educational outreach and recreational programming is.
+in Landscape Architecture, Planning of Public Grounds, Architecture, and Recreational Facility Design Architecture, Building a recreational field, traditional park, or golf course on a capped landfill isn't necessarily a new or unique concept, but recreating a diverse wetland ecosystem with rich educational outreach and recreational programming is.
 That's precisely what the City of Brookings has created in its plan to develop Dakota Nature Park, a long-envisioned destination park on 160 acres within the south side of the city.
 Brookings' newest park has been more than 50 years in the making.
 The evolution of what has been a hidden gem is a unique story of vision, collaboration, and landscape restoration and repurposing.
 The site where Dakota Nature Park is taking shape originally was purchased by the city in the 1950s for its new landfill.
 From early on, planners intended the landfill to one day be a park for the city.
 As early as the 1960s, topsoil was salvaged and a network of wetland ponds with contoured, serpentine borders was created around the perimeter of the landfill.
-These ponds are fed by a natural aguifer, and the water has remained clean through years of testing.
+These ponds are fed by a natural aquifer, and the water has remained clean through years of testing.
 Since the landfill was capped in 1994, the city's park and recreation department managed the land in a transitional phase until the time was right to push for a formal nature park.
 Students and faculty from South Dakota State University's Landscape Architecture and Wildlife and Fisheries programs have provided service learning contributions to its master planning and fish habitat management.
 Now the city has engaged Banner Associates, Inc, a multidisciplinary engineering and architecture firm, and the Big Muddy Workshop, Inc., a landscape architecture and interpretative planning firm, to solidify the vision for the future of the park.
-DR. MATTHEW JAMES is an Assistant Professor of Landscape He has taught a range of undergraduate in Adult and Higher Education
+Travel Studies in Italy, Residential Landscape Design, Computer Applications Architecture at South Dakota State University.
+MATTHEW JAMES is an Assistant Professor of Landscape He has taught a range of undergraduate in Adult and Higher Education He holds a B.S. and M.S., both The History of Landscape